Saucony Ride 9 Review Facts

 The Saucony Ride 9 is a plush neutral running shoe and has the padding and support to go the distance.
 The Saucony Ride uses Saucony’s EVERUN technology, boasting more energy return than other cushioning material.
 If you were already a Saucony Ride fan, you’ll be impressed with the small reduction in weight from version 8 to version 9.
 Overall, runners have been very impressed with the performance of this shoe.

-The outsole uses a blend of 2 different types of rubber: a special blend of carbon rubber (XT-900) and blown rubber (iBR+). iBR+ is blown rubber and is 33% lighter than other blown rubbers.
+The outsole utilizes a blend of two different kinds of rubber: a special blend of XT-900 carbon rubber and iBR+ blown rubber. iBR+ is one-third lighter than other blown rubbers.
 It also helps to absorb impact and cushion the overall ride of the shoe.

-With a 19mm stack height, this shoe provides some good impact protection throughout the midsole.
+With a stack height of 19mm, this shoe provides some good impact protection throughout the midsole.
 The EVERUN provides moderate cushioning

-, a great responsive feel and more energy return than other types of EVA material.
+, a great responsive feel and returns more energy than other types of EVA material.
 The midsole also features the SRC (super rebound compound) that replaces the extra cushioning near the heel portion of the foot to absorb shock, should you land on your heels.
-The midsole does a great job of cushioning your ride from touch down to lift off.
+The Saucony Ride 9 midsole does a nice job cushioning the wearer's ride from landings to lift offs.

-and durable.
+The upper is both durable and lightweight.
 It is made of mesh and synthetic overlays, featuring Saucony’s FlexFilm technology.
-FlexiFilm is the overlay system which gives the shoe a customizable secure fit while still being very breathable.
-The FlexiFilm is also lighter in weight than the previously stitched upper.
-However, there are some concerns about its overally durability as some runners have seen some small tears in the upper.
+FlexiFilm is the overlay system which provides the shoe with a customizable secure fit while still being very breathable.
+The flex film is also lighter than the previously stitched upper.
+However, there are some concerns about its overall durability as some runners have seen some small tears in the upper.
 The upper is still an improvement over the previously stitched upper.
 Saucony has also made improvements to the look

 of the upper in this edition.
 IT is sleeker and smoother than the Ride 8.

-These are great lightweight shoes, especially for the amount of cushion you get.
-Saucony has put a lot of lightweight technologies into this shoe to give you the plush feeling of walking on clouds while still weighing in at almost nothing.
+These are great lightweight shoes, especially considering the high amount of cushioning you get.
+Saucony has put a lot of lightweight technologies into this shoe to give the wearer the plush feeling of walking on clouds while still weighing in at almost nothing.
 They weight 9.3oz in the men’s version and 8.3oz in the women’s.
-This is just a tiny bit lighter than the Ride 8, but with the same great cushion, making them great for your longer distance races
+This is just a tiny bit lighter than the Ride 8, but with the same great cushion, making them great for your longer distance races.

 The cushion in this shoe is moderate to plush, although many describe it as walking on little clouds.
 There is a huge amount of impact protection making this a great shoe for people plagued with overuse injuries